 What kind of design would be perfect for your next proposal project?
 Have you decided on a design or a direction, or are you still figuring that part out?

 Whether you're sure of your next steps or you're still thinking on it, there's no better time to get started than today.
-If you'd like to sample several proposal design templates unlimited downloads are included with Envato Elements.
+Would you like to sample several proposal design templates?
+Remember that unlimited downloads are included with Envato Elements.
 Try out a several InDesign proposal templates without any added cost.
 Or, if you'd prefer to keep things a la carte, check out the premium selection of proposal templates over at GraphicRiver.